Root operators, root groups and retractions: preliminaries

 One can show that Therefore every $g\in m(U_\alpha^\ast)$ induces the reflection $s_\alpha$ on $\bound A$ which interchanges $\alpha$ and $-\alpha$.
 For elements $u \in U_{\alpha, k}^\ast \setminus U_{\alpha, k-1}^\ast$ we get that $m(u)$ induces the reflection $s_{\alpha, -k}$ on $A$ which switches the half spaces $H^+_{\alpha, -k}$ and $H^-_{\alpha, -k}$.

-\section{Retractions}
+\subsection{Retractions}

-In the first subsection we will recall the definitions of the two types of retractions of an affine building onto a fixed apartment as well as their connection to the Bruhat and Iwasawa decompositions of the underlying group.
+In this subsection we will recall the definition of the retraction ``from infinity'' in an affine building onto a fixed apartment and explain their connection to the Bruhat and Iwasawa decomposition.